open-orchestra/open-orchestra-docs/en/developer_guide/navigation_panel.rst

 ~~~~~~~~~~~~~~~~~~~

 Many panel entries allow to consult records formated in a data table.
-This data table could be configured : name of the column, visible or not by default, type of search field...
+The columns of this data table can be configured: name of the column, visible or not by default, type of search field...
-As this view is based on `DataTables library`_, all possible options in column definition are allowed.
+The data table view is based on `DataTables library`_.
+So all options coming from this library are allowed in the definition of the columns.

 Here is an example of yml configuration:

 .. code-block:: yaml